The RCP provides library services to support fellows, members and students to meet their professional development and educational goals.

 Library services during COVID-19

-Remote services are continuing to be provided whilst our physical library spaces remain closed.
-Services that require access to print material may take 10 days or more to provide.
+Remote services are continuing to be provided whilst our physical library remain closed:

 - Article supply

 - Literature searches

 Our telephone line is usually operational from Monday to Thursday from 9am – 5pm and Friday 9am – 4.30 pm (except for bank holidays), due to staff shortages the RCP library may not be able to provide full cover please visit our contact page or the enquiry FAQs for more information.

 The library service supports the delivery of RCP courses.
 Its study space and physical collection are available to RCP course students and RCP members.
 The library is located within the Jerwood Centre, via House 5, St Andrews Place and is open Monday to Thursday from 9am – 5pm and Friday 9am – 4.30 pm. (except for bank holidays).

 RCP member benefits